 - 1. From the Options menu, select Intercom Configuration.
 A warning message appears. - 2.
 Click OK.

-- 3. Click Options.

-- 4. Select the Generate Snoop Tallies option.

-- 5. Click Apply.

-A message appears.

-7. Click Yes to make this configuration the default, otherwise click No.

-A message that reads, "Remove the Standby Master Controller from the intercom frame.
-Note: The Standby Master Controller is the card in slot 19 or slot 20 that does NOT have red LED #23 on.", appears.

-The Intercom Configuration has been modified.

-9. Send the changes to the Intercom.
+The Intercom Configuration window appears. - 3.
+Click Options. - 4.
+Select the Generate Snoop Tallies option. - 5.
+Click Apply.
+A warning message appears. - 6.
+Click OK.
+A message appears. - Click Yes to make this configuration the default, otherwise click No. A message that reads, "Remove the Standby Master Controller from the intercom frame.
+Note: The Standby Master Controller is the card in slot 19 or slot 20 that does NOT have red LED #23 on.", appears. - 8.
+Click OK.
+The Intercom Configuration has been modified. - 9.
+Send the changes to the Intercom.